TGOSS1984/text_adventure_game/readme.md

 - Resolved bug where lore did not appear despite enemy being generated (fixed session persistence and template binding)
 - Investigated print/debug not appearing in console (clarified Flask prints show in terminal where server was started)
 - Fixed test failure using `session.get()` outside Flask context by mocking session in unit tests

+**Validators**

+- HTML tested in html validator (passed, learnt that flask syntax will be flagged as error so ran without)
+- CSS validator passed
+- JS tested in JSHint without issue

 ### PEP8 Compliance